Gmina Jeleniewo

 Gmina Jeleniewo, is a rural gmina (administrative district) in Suwałki County, Podlaskie Voivodeship, in north-eastern Poland.
 Its seat is the village of Jeleniewo, which lies approximately 14 km north of Suwałki and 122 km north of the regional capital Białystok.

-The gmina covers an area of 131.84 km2, and as of 2006 its total population is 3,018.
+It covers an area of 131.84 km2, and as of 2006 its total population is 3,018.

-The gmina contains part of the protected area called Suwałki Landscape Park.
+It contains part of the protected area called Suwałki Landscape Park.

 Villages

-Gmina Jeleniewo contains the villages and settlements of Bachanowo, Białorogi, Błaskowizna, Czajewszczyzna, Czerwone Bagno, Gulbieniszki, Hultajewo, Ignatówka, Jeleniewo, Kazimierówka, Krzemianka, Leszczewo, Łopuchowo, Malesowizna, Okrągłe, Podwysokie Jeleniewskie, Prudziszki, Rutka, Rychtyn, Ścibowo, Sidorówka, Sidory, Sidory Zapolne, Suchodoły, Sumowo, Szeszupka, Szurpiły, Udryn, Udziejek, Wodziłki, Wołownia, Zarzecze Jeleniewskie and Żywa Woda.
+Gmina Jeleniewo consists of the villages and settlements of Bachanowo, Białorogi, Błaskowizna, Czajewszczyzna, Czerwone Bagno, Gulbieniszki, Hultajewo, Ignatówka, Jeleniewo, Kazimierówka, Krzemianka, Leszczewo, Łopuchowo, Malesowizna, Okrągłe, Podwysokie Jeleniewskie, Prudziszki, Rutka, Rychtyn, Ścibowo, Sidorówka, Sidory, Sidory Zapolne, Suchodoły, Sumowo, Szeszupka, Szurpiły, Udryn, Udziejek, Wodziłki, Wołownia, Zarzecze Jeleniewskie and Żywa Woda.

 Neighbouring gminas

 Gmina Jeleniewo is bordered by the city of Suwałki and by the gminas of Przerośl, Rutka-Tartak, Suwałki, Szypliszki and Wiżajny.